UmrAsf/pjwampuschatbot/README.md

 2. Install the required Python packages from requirements.txt pip install -r requirements.txt

-3. Create a file called .env in the folder and put your OpenAI API key inside it OPENAI_API_KEY=your-key-here
+3. Create a file called .env and put OpenAI API key inside (look at .env.example as an example):
+OPENAI_API_KEY=your-key-here

 5. Run the ingest.py file to load the text files into the chatbot python ingest.py

-6. Start the backend server
-uvicorn server:app --reload
+6. Start the backend server in Terminal: uvicorn server:app --reload

 7. Open the index.html file in a browser and chat with the bot